Research and reports

 If you use illustration in printed leaflets but the same fun, cartoon-like drawings don’t appear on your website, customers will be confused about your brand identity.

-One way to work out which imagery best suits your brand is to create a mood board.
-A mood board is a collection of images that help define your brand.
+One way to work out which imagery best suits your brand is to create a mood board, which is a collection of images that help define your brand.

 You can refer back to the mood board when you want to choose new images to represent your brand in the future.
 You don’t need fancy software to create a mood board, as Google Slides or PowerPoint will do just fine.